Mozilla-Data-Collective/datacollective-python/README.md

 The repository uses branch-specific GitHub Actions for releases:

-- When a pull request is merged into `main`, the workflow runs the full check suite, bumps the version, and pushes the resulting commit and git tag directly to `main`.
+- When a pull request is merged into `main`, the workflow runs the full check suite, bumps the version, and opens a `release/vX.Y.Z` pull request back onto `main`.
+Auto-merge is enabled on that PR, so once required checks pass the version commit lands on `main` automatically.
 - Merge the updated `main` into `test-pypi` to deploy that version to TestPyPI (`uv run python scripts/dev.py publish-test` runs automatically).
 - After validating on TestPyPI, merge `main` into `pypi` to deploy to the production PyPI index (`uv run python scripts/dev.py publish` runs automatically).